 Incredibly, Gerry Conlon’s father, Giuseppe, was also stitched up for the “crime” and died in jail.

-Gerry Conlon died yesterday at age 60 of cancer after a post-prison life of advocacy and commitment to righting injustice and wrongful imprisonments.
+Gerry Conlon died in June 2014 at age 60 of cancer after a post-prison life of advocacy and commitment to righting injustice and wrongful imprisonments.
 Here, Paul Hill, a fellow Guildford Four member and a leading human rights campaigner based in the US, remembers his friend Gerry Conlon.

 I was awoken this grey morning (rather fitting) by the constant ringing of my phone to be informed of the death of Gerry Conlon my fellow member of the Guildford Four.